 As things evolved it became clear that this temporary stand-in was serving a purpose for people beyond what we imagined and had become a useful resource.
 The Buzz grew from being a short-term stop gap into a 6-month project.

-Over that time, we have shared over 104 videos with accessible and inclusive ideas on things to do at home including: art activities, dance videos, exercise sessions, cooking tutorials, music videos, writing tasks, learning activities, ways to relax, games and more!
+Over that time, we have shared over 100 videos with accessible and inclusive ideas on things to do at home including: art activities, dance videos, exercise sessions, cooking tutorials, music videos, writing tasks, learning activities, ways to relax, games and more!